-Figure 6 demonstrates the blocking probability for incoming calls and text messages in a sector using DRP to add a variable number of SDCCHs.
+Figure 10 demonstrates the blocking probability for incoming calls and text messages in a sector using DRP to add a variable number of SDCCHs.
 Again, no queue was used.
-The ability of an attacker to block all channels is significantly reduced as the number of SD-CCHs increases.
+The ability of an attacker to block all channels is significantly reduced as the number of SDCCHs increases.
 Attackers are therefore forced to increase the intensity of their attack in order to maintain its potency.
-For attacks at a rate of 165 msgs/sec, doubling the number of available SD-CCHs reduces the calculated blocking caused by an attack by two orders of magnitude.
-The blocking probability caused by attacks at higher rates, in which the number of Erlangs is greater than the number of SDCCHs added.
+For attacks at a rate of 165 msgs/sec, doubling the number of available SDCCHs reduces the calculated blocking caused by an attack by two orders of magnitude.
+The blocking probability caused by attacks at higher rates, in which the number of Erlangs is greater than the number of SDCCHs, decreases in roughly a linear relationship to the number of SDCCHs added.

 One potential drawback with DRP is that by subtracting TCHs from the system, it is possible to increase call blocking because of TCH exhaustion.
 In fact, the reclamation of TCHs for use as SDCCHs increases the blocking probability for voice calls from 0.2% in the base scenario (45 TCHs, 12 SDCCHs) to 1.5% where 40 SDCCHs are available (a reduction to 40 TCHs).
-Section 5 offers additional insight into the tradeoffs inherent to this scheme.
+Section V offers additional insight into the tradeoffs inherent to this scheme.